degawa/stdlib_modules/README.md

 ## Caution
 - This repository is not related to the fortran-lang community.
 - The contents of the master repository are not particularly meaningful.
 See branches.
-- This repository aims for trial use and does not follow the version up of stdlib.
+- This repository aims for trial use and may not follow the stdlib upgrades.
+- `stdlib_strings` and `stdlib_string_type` refer to each other, but fpm can build each module without problems.

 ## Contents
 This repository has an individual fpm project that contains each module of stdlib and is committed in the corresponding branch.